The Education

 High value is placed on teaching and learning through the arts and movement, not only as stand-alone subjects but also as an integral part of all learning experiences.
 These activities activate the will and feeling life of the child and support the development of flexible and creative thinking.
 As far as possible, all subjects are brought in an artistic way or through practical experience where doing precedes understanding.
 Wherever possible, practical activity paves the way for discovery and enquiry, which in turn leads to the formation of concepts.

 Each school is autonomous and reflects the unique qualities of the culture and place in which it has developed.
-Steiner Waldorf Schools in Aotearoa New Zealand strive to imbue their curricula with the unique spirit and history of this land and its peoples.
+Steiner Waldorf Schools in Aotearoa New Zealand are strongly committed to upholding and honouring the principles of Te Tiriti o Waitangi and strive to imbue their curricula with the unique spirit and history of this land and its peoples.
+For more information on schools across Aotearoa New Zealand see the Steiner Education website seanz.org.

-Special Character is not confined to any single aspect of a school’s activity1.
-It is expressed in educational aims, curriculum content and delivery, teaching methods and organisational structures, as well as in the social and physical environment of the school.
-It is essentially an integrated approach with all aspects interconnected in a mutually supportive way.
-The education is open to all faiths or none, free of dogma or sectarianism and includes the celebration of Christian, seasonal and relevant cultural festivals.
+Special Character Steiner education is open to all faiths or none, free of dogma or sectarianism and includes the celebration of Christian, seasonal and relevant cultural festivals.
 Steiner Waldorf pedagogy is informed by anthroposophy in that it holds at its centre the question of what it means to be human and strives out of this understanding to honour the unique developmental pathway of each child.
-The insights and ethos of anthroposophy inform the curriculum

 For further information please see the Steiner Waldorf Curriculum Guidelines..